AyCarlito/improved-steganography-project/src/manual.md

 Compressed images can be evaluated to produce metrics like Mean Square Error and peak-signal to noise ratio.
 We can visualise this through a bar chart.

+Help information can viewed at any time.
+This will indicate how to use the application:

+`py -m jpeg_tool.jpeg_evaluate -h`

+JPEG evaluation is performed through the following command:

+`py -m jpeg_tool.jpeg_evaluate -u <path_to_uncompressed_image> -c <path_to_compressed_image> -m <evaluation_mode>`

+To evaluate the single image `vessel.bmp` which has been compressed to produce `compressed.jpeg` we do:

+`py -m jpeg_tool.jpeg_evaluate -u test_images/vessel.bmp -c compressed.jpeg -m single`

+Or if want to evaluate all images in the `test_images` directory we do:

+`py -m jpeg_tool.jpeg_evaluate -m all`

+The graph produced will display in browser once the program has finished.
+Individual metrics can be isolated by selecting the desired one by clicking it in the graph legend.

+## Payload Comparison Tool

+The payload comparison tool faciliates evaluation of the emebdding and extraction operations in each releveant component.
+It is used to compare the original and extracted payloads to check for a match.

+Help information can viewed at any time.
+This will indicate how to use the application:

+`py -m payload_comparison_tool.payload_recovery_test -h`

+Payloads can be compared using the following command:

+`py -m payload_comparison_tool.payload_recovery_test -o <path_to_original_payload> -r <path_to_extracted_payload>`

+Using an example of `secret.bmp` and `extracted.bmp` we have:

+`py -m payload_comparison_tool.payload_recovery_test -o test_images\secret.bmp -r extracted.bmp`

+This comparison will produce text in the terminal saying either "Recovered matched original" or "Recovered does not match original.